Mental age: Early theories

 During much of the 19th century, theories of intelligence focused on measuring the size of human skulls.
 Anthropologists well known for their attempts to correlate cranial size and capacity with intellectual potential were Samuel Morton and Paul Broca.

 The modern theories of intelligence began to emerge along with experimental psychology.
 This is when much of psychology was moving from philosophical to more biology and medical science basis.
 In 1890, James Cattell published what some consider the first "mental test".
 Cattell was more focused on heredity rather than environment.
 This spurs much of the debate about the nature of intelligence.

 Mental age was first defined by the French psychologist Alfred Binet, who introduced the Binet-Simon Intelligence Test in 1905, with the assistance of Theodore Simon.
 Binet's experiments on French schoolchildren laid the framework for future experiments into the mind throughout the 20th century.
 He created an experiment that was designed as a test to be completed quickly and was taken by children of various ages.
-In general, of course older children performed better on these tests than younger ones.
+In general, older children performed better on these tests than younger ones.
 However, the younger children who had exceeded the average of their age group were said to have a higher "mental age", and those who performed below that average were deemed to have a lower "mental age".
 Binet's theories suggested that while mental age was a useful indicator, it was by no means fixed permanently, and individual growth or decline could be attributed to changes in teaching methods and experiences.

 Henry Herbert Goddard was the first psychologist to bring Binet's test to the United States.
 He was one of the many psychologists in the 1910s who believed intelligence was a fixed quantity.
 While Binet believed this was not true, the majority of those in the USA believed it was hereditary.